aqaPayam/NakhBot/docs/domain/01-glossary.md

 Existing matches, chats, and pending Nakh payments continue.

+Visibility off blocks creation of new Pending Nakh or Sent Nakh.

+Visibility off does not block completion of Pending Nakh payments that were created before visibility was turned off.

+This exception does not apply to restricted, banned, or deleted accounts.

 Visibility off is not the same as restricted, banned, deleted, or photo hidden.

 ## 2. Profile Terms